vikramjakhr/Resume/resume.md

 AGENDA is a software testing research project that focused on testing and verifying database applications and their interactions with the database.

-- **SWING implementation**.
-Reimplemented AGENDA as a SWING application as opposed to a web app to provide a better user experience while reusing most of the components used by the previous implementation.
+- **SWING**.
+Reimplemented AGENDA as a SWING application as opposed to a web app to provide a better user experience while reusing most of the components used by the web based implementation.
 - **Input data generation**.
-Improved the implementation of the fake data generation phase.
+Improved the implementation of the fake data generation phase by using an in memory db to filter the data sets that violated any of the schema constraints.
 - **Papers**.
 Shahid, Chays, Frankl.
 Query-based Test Generation for Database Applications.
 Proceedings of the 1st intentional workshop on testing database systems, June 2008.

-### Professional experience

-#### Benchmark Solutions INC.

-##### Software Engineer - February 2010 to Present

-I develop and maintain all the infrastructure services which integrates client facing applications with the engine generated time series data.
-During my time at Benchmark Solutions, I worked on the following projects:

-- Implemented and currently maintain a home brewed solution to store our generated time series database server built on top of **Cassandra**.
-- Implemented and currently maintain our **messaging bus**, which integrates with our time series db, with bindings for **Ruby**, **C** and **Java**.
-- Implemented and currently maintain the web service that exposed the generated time series data in JSON to our client facing web app and a .Net app

-## Open source experience

-Contributing back to the open source community is an important activity in my daily life because I believe in the OSS mission and to show gratitude to my fellow developers.

-- **[Nokogiri](https://github.com/sparklemotion/nokogiri)**.
-Core maintainer of Nokogiri.
-- **[JRuby](https://github.com/jruby/jruby)**.
-Found and fixed a bug related to String encoding in JRuby 1.7 when running in 1.9 mode.
-- **[Ruby](https://github.com/ruby/ruby)**.
-Submitted a new test to enhance coverage of String encoding as a result of a bug found in JRuby.
-- **[Minix](http://www.minix3.org/)**.
-While in college I finished porting the Linux O(1) scheduler which was designed and implemented by Ingo Malner to the Minix Operating System, though this work wasn't published or contributed back to the Minix project.